-A proud resident of Westchester County, Dr. Goldstein currently shares his home with Weezle, a cat he rescued from the streets of New York, and Cooper, a golden lab rescued by the New Rochelle Humane Society, and Minjilou, a cat he adopted from an ailing owner.
+A proud resident of Westchester County, Dr. Goldstein currently shares his home with Cooper, a golden lab rescued by the New Rochelle Humane Society, and Minjilou, a cat he adopted from an ailing owner.

 Be sure to FOLLOW US ON FACEBOOK and check back for Dr. Goldstein’s blog posts on our website.

-Denise began her career 26 years ago in animal rescue and has been working in the veterinary profession for 22 years.
+Denise began her career over 30 years ago in animal rescue and has been working in the veterinary profession for 27 years.
 She joined MVS in 2011 as a veterinary technician.
-She and her husband , John share their home with their 5 beloved dogs, Lucy, Jeffrey, Maggie, Nicholas and Benjamin, their cat Eddie, birds, Billie and Cecelia, and rescued squirrel Darla.
+She and her husband , John share their home with their 3 beloved dogs, Nicholas, Cindy Lu and Ralphie, Billie the Macaw, resident sparrow Norm and rescued squirrel Darla.